hernanmd/pi/README.md

   - Supports case-insensitive searching for package names or developer user name.
   - The "image" option download the current Pharo "stable" version to the current working directory.

-# Usage
+# Usage examples

 Installable packages must contain:

   - A Github README.md file
   - "pharo" specified as topic.
-  - A Metacello installation script ending with a dot ".".
+  - A Metacello installation script delimited with smalltalk backticks and ending with a dot ".".

 If the current directory already contains a Pharo image, PI will use that image, otherwise it will download a new stable image.

-## Examples

 ### Installing